-Above all what’s lingering for me is justice, revenge, and forgiveness.
-Can you leave it to fate to deliver justice or, as in the story, do you become the instrument of providence?
-Is doling out atonement in our hands?
-In the opening scene of the series as the protagonist, Edmund Dantes, confesses and talks of cold revenge the priest in the confessional box implores Dantes to leave justice in the hands of God and to forgive, that he’ll burn in his own hell of pain, and that “love will never come without forgiveness”.
+Above all what’s lingering in my consciousness are the themes of justice, revenge, and forgiveness: do you leave justice in the hands of fate as an energetic play of cause and effect, or, akin to the book, do you become the instrument of providence?
+Is serving up atonement in our hands and should it be?
+The control freak that I am, I want to see justice served and I’m probably not alone in saying this.
+In the opening scene of the series, the protagonist, Edmund Dantes, confesses and speaks of cold revenge, but the priest witnessing the confession implores Dantes to leave justice in the hands of God and to forgive, that Dantes will burn in his own hell of pain, and that “love will never come without forgiveness”.
 But Dantes in return questions the priest through gritted teeth: what if God nor providence delivers justice, then what?
 Whose hands should deliver the atonement?

-And who are we truly forgiving: ourselves, the transgressor or the situation?
+Another rhetorical question that remains perched on my shelf of Big Unanswered Questions Abuout Life is what and who are we truly forgiving: ourselves, the transgressor or the situation?

-To me, the word is an enigma.
+To me, the word forgive is an enigma.

 Perhaps it’s an idiom we need to rethink.
 Forgive doesn’t mean what we think it means – let go of resentment or feelings of wanting retribution.
 Dictionary definitions are to stop feeling angry or resentful toward someone for an offence, flaw, or mistake.
 Or to cease to feel resentment against someone who has done something to harm, annoy, or upset you.

 I agree, when you carry pain, anger, resentment it’s a poison only you feel.
 It consumes you and eats you alive.
-As Abbe Faria says to Dantes in the dungeon’s of Chateau D’If: “when planning revenge, dig your own grave first“.
+As Abbe Faria says to Dantes in the dungeon’s of Chateau D’If: “when planning revenge, dig your own grave first”.
 Pain takes time to heal, for some a lifetime, for others, they take it to their grave.
 It’s the invisible wounds that are the hardest to heal.
+And it seems some wounds are easier to let go than others.

-Thinking about situations that have come up in my life during my adulthood and over the past five years, I’ve let go of some pain but hung on to others.
-High on my cannot-forigve-list are lies, deceit and betrayal.
-These are the themes of my life that destroyed my childhood, and perhaps themes I need to learn to let go of when they arise in my life.
-But I can’t, with mini vendetta’s floating around on the horizon, wanting to put wrongs right and ‘putting people in their place’.
-Don’t get me wrong, I do understand what letting go of pain feels like.
-I say that because I harbour no resentment or bad vibe toward The Narc who could be coldly malignant in true Jekyll & Hyde style during the 18 months I was seeing him (2022-2023).
-Towards the end of our relationship I was beginning to hate him for some of the ways he treated me, but genuinely (and I say this whole heartedly) I’ve let go of the pain.
+Thinking about my own life and more recent years, I’ve let go of certain pain but hung on to others and there’s no rhyme or reason.
+It’s strange that I harbour no resentment or bad vibe toward The Narc who could be unjustifiably malignant in true Jekyll & Hyde style during the 18 months I was seeing him (2022-2023) which rendered me an unrecognisable version of myself after the relationship ended.
+Towards the end of our I was beginning to actually hate him for the ways he treated me.
+But genuinely (and I say this whole heartedly) I’ve let go of the pain.
 I have no ill-wishes or ill-feeling towards him despite the emotional narcissistic abuse I endured.
-He’s not absolved of the times he treated me so cruelly – that is absolutely not ok.
-But simultaneously, there’s no resentment towards him and I wish him well.
-Does that mean he’s forgiven or is the mere fact that I’ve let go of the pain mean that the situation is forgiven?
+He’s not absolved of the times he treated me so cruelly especially when I was isolated with him travelling abroad – he was at his worst at those times as he knew I had nowhere to run other than jump overboard.
+It was absolutely not ok.
+But simultaneously, there’s no resentment towards him.
+Does that mean he’s forgiven or is the mere fact that I’ve let go of the resentment mean that the situation is forgiven?
 Forgiveness is a paradox in this sense.

 Have I forgiven the unholy trinity for what they perpetrated on mum and I and the ramifications of it?
 No not fully.
-When I think about that portion of my childhood, much of the emotional charge has gone, replaced with a coldness and indifference towards them: does that still class as an emotional charge and am I still the container for the pain?
-I’m unsure.
+When I think about those years of my childhood, I admit that a lot of the emotional charge has gone, replaced instead with a hard coldness but in IFS terms, perhaps that’s a ‘fire fighter’ or protective part stepping in to avoid feeling and being with the inner child.
 Do I want revenge?
-No, not in the traditional sense but I wouldn’t piss on them if they were on fire.
+No, not in the traditional purgatory sense but I wouldn’t piss on them if they were on fire.
 Do I want justice?
 Yes, of course: why should they be off the hook completely?
-Those who knowingly inflict pain through contrived lies and deceit should be taught a moral lesson if the opportunity arises although I haven’t set out to avenge myself (honestly).
+Those who plot and scheme with ill- intent through contrived lies and deceit should be taught a moral lesson if the opportunity arises, although I haven’t set out to avenge the child.
+Whether life has delivered atonement, I’ll never know although there are frayed ends of unfinished business, 35 years later, something I’m now intellectually and mentally equipped to heal.
+Writing this makes me understand that they are not forgiven (yet), and that I am still containing some of the pain.
+The unholy trinity had an opportunity to atone when they interrupted my life on and off from around 2011-2015.
+But my pain was mocked and dismissed, intensifying the wound, spraying acid straight into it, compounding the pain and slinging my spear of forgiveness in the opposite direction.
+A simple “sorry for what we did” some accountability and acknowledgement would have been a warm blanket to abate the pain.
+But sorry, like forgive, are the hardest words.

 There’s an internal tug of war between the pain body and the soul.
 I bounce around like a ping pong ball ricocheting from softness of the soul to the great wall of hurt and back again, to-ing and fro-ing.
 The pain is losing it’s grip though as I contemplate the F word more and more, thinking of how to give in to forgiveness and how to truly let go, bringing the great wall of hurt down brick by brick.